ECCC-MSC/open-data/canada.ca_upcoming/msc-datamart/readme_en.md

 This is the recommended method to retrieve data from the MSC Datamart.

-The documentation about this service is found on the [MSC Datamart AMQP documentation](https://dd.meteo.gc.ca/doc/README_AMQP.txt).
+The documentation for this service is found on the [MSC Datamart AMQP documentation](https://dd.meteo.gc.ca/doc/README_AMQP.txt).

 ### Additional access methods